 And our presence in post-conflict areas helps communities re-build their lives.

-We now have over 9000 animals in the project, with more being born regularly and more to be purchased in the coming weeks.
+We now have over 10,000 families in the project, with more joining regularly.

-There have been improved crop yields and additional access to funds (by selling their animals) to pay for school fees, health concerns, home improvements and entrepreneurial initiatives that generate even further income.
+There have been improved crop yields and additional access to funds (by selling animals) to pay for school fees, health concerns, home improvements and entrepreneurial initiatives that generate even further income.

 Statistical details available upon request.